molejar/pyIMX/doc/imxsb.md

  ...
 ```

-## SMX File Description
+## SMX File

-The SMX file is collecting all the information's of IMX boot process in one place: paths to images, DCD data, global variables, boot scripts and etc.
+The SMX file is a standard text file which collect all information's about IMX boot process: paths to images, DCD data, global variables, boot scripts and etc.
 Thanks to YAML syntax is human-readable and easy modifiable.
+Comments in SMX file start with the hash character `#` and extend to the end of the physical line.
+A comment may appear at the start of a line or following whitespace characters.
 The content of SMX file is split into four sections: `HEAD`, `VARS`, `DATA` and `BODY`.

-> Comments in SMX file start with the hash character `#` and extend to the end of the physical line.
-A comment may appear at the start of a line or
-following whitespace characters.

 #### HEAD Section: